alfa23/pp04-xbox-anticipator/README.md

 - **Body Font:** *Montserrat Alternates*

   *Montserrat Alternates* was chosen as a light, easy going body typeface; it's rounded bars and quirky typographic additions subtly contrast the weight and formality of **Orbitron**.
 Google informs usthat '...the old posters and signs in the traditional Montserrat neighborhood of Buenos Aires inspired Julieta to design this typeface and rescue the beauty of urban typography that emerged in the first half of the twentieth century.'
+Nice job, Julieta!

 ![Google Fonts Choices](static/readme/anticipator_screens/colour_fonts/pp04_googlefonts.png)